CoolHackerMan27/Security-AI-Project/README.md

 ## Frontend Setup

-In its current state, there is a web front-end that also must be set up and deployed.
+In its current state, there is a web frontend that also must be set up and deployed.
 The front end is made with Typescript using React, Vite, and NPM.
 It is not designed to be exposed to the internet and doing so is a major security risk.
 ### Installing NPM
 First, you need to install NPM and Node.js if they are not installed already.
 [Node] (https://nodejs.org/en)